 Discover the importance of choosing the service that's right for you

-From the first joyous experiences of a new puppy or kitten, to the final loving moments with a beloved senior pet, they are with you every step of the way.
+From the first joyous experiences of a new puppy or kitten to the final loving moments with a beloved senior pet, they are with you every step of the way.

-Our veterinary team has experience and additional training in pet nutrition.
-Dr Cook has received her Bachelor of Science in Animal Nutrition.
 Pet health based on diet is a complex and evolving piece of your pet’s health.
 Veterinary-grade diets have been tested and proven through exhaustive clinical studies to ensure the best product for your pet’s particular requirements.

-Proper pet nutrition is an important component to your pet’s health care.
+Proper pet nutrition is an important component of your pet’s health care.
 Regular wellness visits, vaccinations, and proper nutrition play a key role in keeping your canine or feline happy and healthy.
 That’s why Frontier Veterinary Services provides veterinary-grade diets from trusted companies.

 We offer a variety of pet food options for both canines and felines.
 Proper nutrition benefits your pet in many ways including: